 So, what is all the buzz about American Hustle?
 It’s a good movie, but it wouldn’t be my first pick for Best Movie.
-Granted, this movie has a very well written script and an incredible ensemble of talented actors, but does it really merit so many accolades?
+It has a very well written script and an incredible ensemble of talented actors, but does it really merit so many accolades?
 As much as I enjoyed it, I feel that some of the other nominees would be more deserving of the awards for certain categories.
-Like, AH should never be able to take Best Picture, if Gravity, 12 years a slave, or The Wolf of Wall Street, are nominees.
-But if Jennifer Lawrence takes Best Supporting Actress, it would be well deserved.
+Like, AH should never be able to take Best Picture, if Gravity, 12 years a slave and The Wolf of Wall Street are nominees.
+Though I must agree that Jennifer Lawrence taking Best Supporting Actress is well deserved.

-This film is about the con artist of the year, Irving Rosenfeld played by Christian Bale.
+This film is about con artist of the year, Irving Rosenfeld, played by Christian Bale.
 He has upgraded his cons to providing loan applications from overseas affiliates for a considerable fee.
-The loans will never be approved and the fee of course, is non-refundable.
+The loans are never approved and the fee, of course, is non-refundable.
 He meets Sydney (Amy Adams) and uses her and her fake english accent under the alias Edith Greensley, to con these loan applicants into believing they truly have connections in England that can provide the money.

-Their love story isn’t quite lovely, since Irving is married to Rosalyn (Jennifer Lawrence) and had adopted her son as his own, which he does not wish to part with.
+Their love story isn’t quite lovely, since Irving is married to Rosalyn (Jennifer Lawrence) and had adopted her son as his own.
 The loan jig is up when they try to con Richie (Bradley Cooper) an undercover FBI agent.
 Richie proposes to let them go if they can help setup multiple arrests starting with the mayor of Camden, who is possibly involved with the italian mafia.
 Without Irving and Sydney knowing, some of the biggest italian mobsters are the actual targets in Richie’s elaborate FBI bust.
 This of course means that Irving and Sydney could be the italian mafias future targets if they tie them to being a part of this federal scheme.
 The rest of the movie is Irving’s attempt at getting out of this sticky situation and Richie’s struggle to get the arrests that will boost his career.